Stable Learning Using Spiking Neural Networks Equipped With Affine Encoders and Decoders: Introduction

 An outstanding property of affine SNNs is that their outputs are \emph{Lipschitz continuous} with respect to both neural network inputs and \textit{parameters}, which we show in Theorem \ref{thm:LipThm}.
 This is a property absent in more general SNNs that incorporate inhibitory responses.
 We demonstrate that, despite the restriction on their weights, affine SNNs are a novel computational paradigm possessing beneficial properties of feedforward neural networks \cite{cybenko1989approximation, he2020relu, barron}.
 We collect the results in Section \ref{sec:expressivity}, where we find the following: \begin{enumerate} \item Affine SNNs are \emph{universal approximators}, i.e., every continuous function on a compact domain can be arbitrarily well approximated by an affine SNN (Theorem~\ref{thm:universality}). \item Affine SNNs can replicate approximation results achieved by \emph{linear finite elements} (Theorem~\ref{thm:reapproximationofFEMSpaces}).
-In particular, they approximate, at optimal approximation rates, Sobolev-regular smooth functions (Theorem~\ref{thm:approximationWsinfty}). \item Affine SNNs can produce dimension-independent approximation rates for Barron-regular functions (Theorem~\ref{thm:COD}). \end{enumerate} Remarkably, we find that, in order to keep the generalization gap under control, we need a number of training samples that depends only linearly on the number of parameters (Theorem \ref{thm:generalizationGapTheorem}).
+In particular, they approximate, at optimal approximation rates, Sobolev-regular smooth functions (Theorem~\ref{thm:approximationWsinfty}). \item Affine SNNs can produce dimension-independent approximation rates for Barron-regular functions (Theorem~\ref{thm:COD}). \end{enumerate} Our proposed class of affine SNNs occupies an intermediate position between shallow and deep ReLU networks in the approximation-generalization trade-off; such characterization is also supported by our empirical results.
+Notably, we find that, in order to keep the generalization gap under control, we need a number of training samples that depends only linearly on the number of parameters (Theorem \ref{thm:generalizationGapTheorem}).
 In particular, unlike feedforward neural networks or previous VC dimension-based analyses of SNNs \cite{schmitt1999vc, maass1997complexity}, our generalization bounds scale at most \textit{logarithmically with the depth of the network graph}, highlighting a striking advantage in efficiency and scalability (Theorem \ref{thm:generalizationGapTheorem}).
 Overall, we observe the following key property of affine SNNs: The capacity cost for learning, i.e., the complexity of the hypothesis set, is bounded with at most logarithmic dependence on the depth of the underlying affine SNNs.
-Hence, affine SNNs can solve problems that shallow feedforward neural networks cannot solve at practically no higher capacity cost than shallow neural networks.
+Hence, affine SNNs can solve problems that shallow feedforward neural networks cannot solve at practically no higher capacity cost.